JieZheng-ShanghaiTech/CellVTA/README.md

 ### Data
 Download the preprocessed data from the `data` folder in  [CellVTA-Google-Drive](https://drive.google.com/drive/folders/1yH1p9YCyQl6Es2O88P6a-Fc7qN0mx0Uk?usp=drive_link).
 Put them in `./datasets` and `unzip` them.

-### Pretrained Model
+### Pretrained Models
-Download model checkpoints in the paper from the `checkpoints` folder [CellVTA-Google-Drive](https://drive.google.com/drive/folders/1yH1p9YCyQl6Es2O88P6a-Fc7qN0mx0Uk?usp=drive_link) and put them in ./pretrained_models/cellvta.
+Pretrained CellVTA model checkpoints in the paper are publicly available.
+You can download them from the `checkpoints` folder [CellVTA-Google-Drive](https://drive.google.com/drive/folders/1yH1p9YCyQl6Es2O88P6a-Fc7qN0mx0Uk?usp=drive_link) and put them in `./pretrained_models/cellvta`.

-If you want to train the model by yourself, you need to get the pretrained weights of UNI.
-You can access it from [UNI](https://huggingface.co/MahmoodLab/UNI).
+If you want to train CellVTA by yourself, you need to get the pretrained weights of UNI.
+You can access it from [UNI](https://huggingface.co/MahmoodLab/UNI) and put it in `./pretrained_models/vit_large_patch16_224.dinov2.uni_mass100k`.

-### Configuration file
+### Configuration files
-Examples configuration files are available at `configurations` in [CellVTA-Google-Drive](https://drive.google.com/drive/folders/1yH1p9YCyQl6Es2O88P6a-Fc7qN0mx0Uk?usp=drive_link).
+Examples configuration files are provided in the `configs` folder.

 ## Usage
 ### Train